NWChemEx/.github/docs/source/community/issues.rst

 Ultimately because of how well Issues integrates with GitHub, the decision has been made to use Issues.
 To address the considerations in :ref:`issues_use_cases` we rely on Issue templates.
-The Issue templates for the NWChemEx-Project organization are kept in the ``.github`` repository in the ``.github/ISSUE_TEMPLATES`` directory.
+The Issue templates for the NWChemEx organization are kept in the ``.github`` repository in the ``.github/ISSUE_TEMPLATES`` directory.
 We presently have three templates:

 #.
 Bug reports